Dental Assisting Common Questions

 Question 11: Do I wear a uniform all the time?

 A scrub uniform and lab jacket are worn during clinical and laboratory sessions.
 Specific instructions concerning this uniform are given upon acceptance to the program at the orientation.

 Yes.
 This program has specialized accreditation through the Commission on Dental Accreditation of the American Dental Association.

 No. The hygiene program uses a selection criterion to select their students, as well.
-Please refer to the dental hygiene application procedure.
-Usually, about half of the students accepted in the hygiene program are graduates of the Dental Assisting Program.
+Please refer to the dental hygiene selection criteria and application procedure for more information.

 A bonus of completing the Dental Assisting program is that up to 22 credit hours completed in the program may transfer into the Dental Hygiene AS degree program (if courses are equivalent and have been completed within three years of the Dental Hygiene program admission date, with a grade of "C" or better).